-The primary offering is an Ancestry Report.
+The primary offering is an Ancestry + Traits Report.
 This bundle has two main features:

-- Ancestry Timeline Report – This report claims to take users back 50 generations.
-It tells users where their ancestors used to live, as well as when they lived there.
+- Advanced Ancestry Analysis – This one claims to take users back 50 generations.
+The information includes where their ancestors used to live and during what period.

 The company also offers a larger bundle.
 This expanded bundle includes every ancestral and several health reports.
-The DNA health reporting consists of the following categories:
+The DNA health reporting consists of the following reports:

-- Allergies – Includes analyses such as “Egg, Dog, Peanut, and Grass Allergies.”
+- Allergy – Includes analyses such as “Egg, Dog, Peanut, and Grass Allergies”

-All products come with an “8-week Efficiency” money-back guarantee.
-If users do not receive their DNA results within eight weeks, they get their money back.
+All products come with an “8-week efficiency” money-back guarantee.
 The eight weeks begin the day the lab receives the sample.

 How to Get Started

-To get started, customers order a testing kit from the company’s website (www.crigenetics.com).
+To get started, customers order a testing kit from the company’s website.
 Unlike other services such as 23andMe, CRI Genetics DNA does not sell its test kits on Amazon.com.